fbpx

 Angel Fish, Discus Fish, Community Tank

-So, this begs the question, what fish can be kept with discus?
-If the conditions in the tank are right, aquarists can keep a wide range of species with discus fish.
-For instance, rosy tetras are easy to care for and docile in nature, much like the discus.
+According to Aquarium Co-Op, discus fish tend to eat slowly, so if they are in a tank with fast eaters, the discus can become competitive over food.
+This poses the risk of your discus becoming aggressive toward the other fish in the tank.
+Rosy tetras rosy tetras are easy to care for and docile in nature, much like the discus.
 Since they are both laid-back species, there is little incidence of aggression over food or space, making a peaceful community aquarium.
 Both species thrive in freshwater tanks and require similar care.

-Angelfish and discus fish can live together in harmony if aquarists follow a few basic rules.
+Another species that makes a compatible tankmate for discus fish are angelfish, though they require a bit of special care to cohabitate harmoniously.
+Angelfish and discus fish can live together well if aquarists follow a few basic rules.
 Since discus fish thrive in freshwater tanks, you need to choose an angelfish that also thrives in freshwater.
 This is not the pairing for a saltwater aquarium, so make sure you can distinguish the difference when stocking your tanks.

 Angel Fish, Discus Fish, Community Tank